OctopusDeploy/docs/docs/administration/show-configuration.md

 :::

-The `show-configuration` command is used to 'export' Octopus Deploy's current configuration.
-The intended audience for this command are those using configuration management tools such as Chef, Puppet or Desired State Configuration (DSC).
+The `show-configuration`Â command is used to 'export' Octopus Deploy's current configuration. Â The intended audience for this command are those using configuration management tools such as Chef, Puppet or Desired State Configuration (DSC).

-The [server extensibility](/docs/home/guides/server-extensibility.md) functionality, also introduced in 3.5, was one of the key drivers for the addition of this command.
-Most of the configuration settings for the extensions, especially the Authentication Provider related ones, affect all Nodes in the server configuration and as such are stored in the database to avoid inconsistencies between Nodes.
-Some settings that existed in the `server.config` file prior to 3.5 have also been moved to the database to avoid inconsistencies.
+The [server extensibility](/docs/home/guides/server-extensibility.md) functionality, also introduced in 3.5, was one of the key drivers for the addition of this command. Â Most of the configuration settings for the extensions, especially the Authentication Provider related ones, affect all Nodes in the server configuration and as such are stored in the database to avoid inconsistencies between Nodes. Â Some settings that existed in the `server.config` file prior to 3.5 have also been moved to the database to avoid inconsistencies.

 The knock on effect for this is that the server.config no longer contains a large portion of the settings.
 This command was added to allow access from scripts.